embedded-community/gh-runner/README.md

 # gh-runner
-Github CLI extension for managing github self-hosted action runners
+Github CLI extension for managing github self-hosted action runners.

+Most of the features in the extension require github enterprise.

 ## Installation